Rejected or Cornerstone?

-1. Do you admire feats of engineering?
-Do you have a favorite?Use these devotions in your newsletter and bulletin!
+1. What is the best-built building that you know?
+Why?Use these devotions in your newsletter and bulletin!
 Used by permission; all rights reserved by the Int'l LLL (LHM).